Woman experiencing discomfort during intimacy

 • Non-hormonal — works without disrupting your menstrual cycle or interfering with hormone-based medications.

-Pain during intercourse isn't something you have to live with — and you don't have to figure out the next step alone.
+Pain during sex isn't something to live with quietly.
+And you don't have to sort out the next step alone.

 • Ask us directly